 Prices vary depending on whether you’re bringing a car/van (and whether you’re keeping it on the grounds throughout the event).
 You can also pay for premium spots with more traffic, tables and clothing rails.
 Expect to pay between £10.00 and £40.00

-Word is that only second hand goods are allowed—so if you’re coming to flog new gear, there’s a good chance you’ll be ejected.
-The same goes for professional traders, though at least of the merchants seem to be regular car boot hustlers, especially when it comes to clothes.To prevent the spread of COVID-19, many events have been canceled.
+Only second hand goods are allowed so if you’re coming to flog new gear there’s a good chance you’ll be ejected.
+The same goes for professional traders, although at least some of the merchants seem to be regular car boot hustlers, especially when it comes to clothes.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.